Houston Sail and Power Squadron is America's Boating Club® Houston.

 We are a non-profit fraternal organization whose primary purpose is to educate our members and the public with the goal of improving the boating experience for all.
 Whether it’s conducting our nationally recognized America’s Boating Course for the public, or providing a multi session course on Celestial Navigation, or any course in between, there’s something for everyone.
-We’ve formed a partnership with Sea Star Base Galveston, and put on a “Sailor U” week long class for Sea Scouts and other youth over the Christmas holiday.
+We’ve formed a partnership with many maritime-oriented organizations to further boating education, boating safety, and stewardship of our waters.

 We conduct Vessel Safety Checks, a program designed to ensure that vessels are properly equipped for safe boating.
-The United States Power Squadron has been conducting these Checks for 17 years and has inspected over 425,000 vessels to date.
-These VSC’s are available to anyone.
+The United States Power Squadron has been conducting these safety inspections for several decades, and nationally have inspected over 500,000 vessels.
+These inspections are available and free to anyone.